Amanda Nunes

-Amanda Lourenço Nunes (born May 30, 1988) is a Brazilian professional mixed martial artist.
-She competes in the Ultimate Fighting Championship (UFC), where she is the current UFC Women's Featherweight Champion and two-time UFC Women's Bantamweight Champion.
-As of March 1, 2023, she is ranked #1 in the UFC women's pound-for-pound rankings.
+Amanda Lourenço Nunes (born May 30, 1988) is a Brazilian-American professional mixed martial artist.
+She currently competes in the Ultimate Fighting Championship (UFC), where she is the former UFC Women's Featherweight Champion and two-time UFC Women's Bantamweight Champion.
+She was ranked #1 in the UFC women's pound-for-pound rankings in 2022.

-Widely regarded as the greatest female mixed martial artist of all time, Nunes is the first woman to become a two-division UFC champion, and the third fighter to hold UFC titles in two weight classes simultaneously, after Conor McGregor and Daniel Cormier.
-She is also the first and only fighter to defend two UFC titles while holding both.
+Widely regarded as one of the greatest female mixed martial artists of all time, Nunes is the only woman to become a two-division UFC champion, and the third fighter to hold UFC titles in two weight classes simultaneously, after Conor McGregor and Daniel Cormier.
+She is also the only fighter in UFC history to defend two titles in two different weight classes while actively holding them simultaneously.

 Early life

-Amanda Lourenço Nunes was born on May 30, 1988, in Pojuca, a small town outside of Salvador, Bahia, Brazil, as a daughter of Ivete and Sindoval Nunes.
-She has two older sisters, Valdirene and Vanessa.
-After her parents split up when she was 4, Nunes and her sisters remained with their mother.
-To support the family as a single parent, Mrs. Ivete sold hot-dogs, sweets and beauty products alongside her regular job as a school administrative assistant.
+Nunes was born on May 30, 1988, in Pojuca, a small town outside of Salvador, Bahia, Brazil.
+She has two older sisters.
+After her parents split up when she was four, Nunes and her sisters remained with their mother.
+To support the family as a single parent, her mom sold hot dogs, sweets and beauty products alongside her regular job as a school administrative assistant.
 According to Nunes, her father initially did not support her fighting career, but has since changed course.

-Nunes has described her mother, Ivete, as a loving but strict parent.
-Ivete encouraged Amanda to get involved with sports as a way to deal with her excess energy.
+Nunes has described her mother as a loving but strict parent.
+She encouraged Amanda to get involved with sports as a way to deal with her excess energy.

 Nunes initially aspired to become a professional soccer player, starting out in elementary school as a player on the local Pojuca team and later on the Salvador team.
 Eventually, she got the opportunity to try out for the Vitória football club, but was unable to accept due to her mother wanting her to focus on studies instead.